davewatters/sectech-ci-pp5/README.md

 - **Detailed product info** is diplayed when products are selected

 ## - Future Features -
+- Add content with detail about each of the various products for sale
+- Update the about page with links to professional business organisations
 - Add a Blog app the the site
 - Integrate posting payment receipts to the BigRedCould accounting package using their API
 - App to manage recurring invoicing integrated with the BigRedCould accounting package API